viking-saver/windows-itpro-docs/windows/security/identity-protection/hello-for-business/deploy/index.md

 The trust type determines whether you issue authentication certificates to your users.
 One trust model isn't more secure than the other.

-The deployment of certificates to users and Domain Controllers requires more configuration and infrastructure, which could also be a factor to consider in your decision.
+The deployment of certificates to users and domain controllers requires more configuration and infrastructure, which could also be a factor to consider in your decision.
 More infrastructure needed for certificate-trust deployments includes a certificate registration authority.
 In a federated environment, you must activate the Device Writeback option in Microsoft Entra Connect.

 There are three trust types from which you can choose: